noahp/dotfiles/README.md

 DOTFILES_INSTALL_ALL=y ./install
 ```

-That won't overwrite any existing dotfiles; you'll have to stash them manually
+That won't overwrite any existing dotfiles.
+You'll have to relocate any
-before running it if you want to keep them.
-Also run as `./install`
+collisions manually before running the install script if you want the ones in
+this repo (see [`install.conf.yaml`](install.conf.yaml) for which links are
+added).

+## Feature highlight
+This is mostly used for me to sync prompt configuration/plugins and
+.gdbinit/vimrc between computers.

+Rough list of features (might not be updated):
+- oh-my-zsh (zsh plugin framework and lots of aliases)
+- powerlevel10k (fast zsh prompt theme)
+- cyrus gdb dashboard (featureful gdb dashboard)
+- tmux config
+- vimrc (I use it with neovim but might work with vim8 no idea)

+Probably the most opinionated thing is the powerlevel10k config.. see
+(`zsh/.p10k.zsh`)[zsh/.p10k.zsh] for customizing.
+That theme also has a
+customization wizard, see https://github.com/romkatv/powerlevel10k .
+It also
+updates a lot so this might break... definitely make an issue if it fails for
+you!

 ## Manual steps
 *Note- at the moment deploying this config requires a few manual steps.